w3c/wcag3/guidelines/groups/consistency-across-views/consistency/consistent-navigation-order.md

 <b>Procedure</b>

 For each repeated blocks of navigation across multiple pages/views of the product or process:
-1. Verify that the navigation items within each block of navigation have the same relative order across all pages/views of the product or process.
+1. Check that the navigation items within each block of navigation have the same relative order across all pages/views of the product or process.

 <b>Expected results</b>
 * #1 is true